A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Dynamics Model

 \subsection{Zero Momentum Point and Gait Stability}

 Several criteria have been introduced to analyze the stability of a biped robot.
-ZMP has been very often utilized to develop stable locomotion.
+ZMP is a well-known criterion to develop dynamically stable locomotion and its popularity comes from its performance and ease of use.
 In fact, ZMP is the point on the ground plane where the ground reaction force~(GRF) acts to cancel the inertia and gravity~\cite{vukobratovic1970stability}.
-Generally, the robot stability is guaranteed by keeping the ZMP inside the support polygon~(the area which is specified by the convex hull of foot or feet touching the ground).
 For a dynamics model which is composed of $n$ parts, ZMP can be calculated using the following equation: